You make our work possible. Please help us continue.

 During the brief private interval in his life following his governorship, Jefferson completed the one book which he authored, Notes on the State of Virginia.
 Several aspects of this work were highly controversial.
 With respect to slavery, in Notes Jefferson recognized the gross injustice of the institution – warning that because of slavery “I tremble for my country when I reflect that God is just: that his Justice cannot sleep for ever.”
 But he also expressed racist views of blacks’ abilities; albeit he recognized that his views of their limitations might result from the degrading conditions to which they had been subjected for many years.
 With respect to religion, Jefferson’s Notes emphatically supported a broad religious freedom and opposed any establishment or linkage between church and state, famously insisting that “it does me no injury for my neighbour to say there are twenty gods, or no god.
 It neither picks my pocket nor breaks my leg.”9

 In 1790 he agreed to be the first secretary of state under the new Constitution in the administration of the first president, George Washington.
-His tenure was marked by his opposition to the policies of Alexander Hamilton which Jefferson believed both encouraged a larger and more powerful national government and were too pro-British.
+His tenure was marked by his opposition to the policies of Alexander Hamilton, which Jefferson believed both encouraged a larger and more powerful national government and were too pro-British.

 In 1796, as the presidential candidate of the nascent Democratic-Republican Party, he became vice-president after losing to John Adams by three electoral votes.
-Four years later, he defeated Adams in another hotly contested election and became became the U.S.'s third president in 1801, marking the first peaceful transfer of authority from one party to another in the history of the young nation.
+Four years later, he defeated Adams in another hotly contested election and became the U.S.'s third president in 1801, marking the first peaceful transfer of authority from one party to another in the history of the young nation.

-Perhaps the most notable achievements of his first term were the purchase of the Louisiana Territory in 1803 and his support of the Lewis and Clark expedition.
+Perhaps the most notable achievements of President Jefferson's first term were the purchase of the Louisiana Territory in 1803 and his support of the Lewis and Clark expedition.
 His second term, a time when he encountered more difficulties on both the domestic and foreign fronts, is most remembered for his efforts to maintain neutrality in the midst of the conflict between Britain and France.
 Unfortunately, his efforts did not avert a war with Britain in 1812 after he had left office and his friend and colleague, James Madison, had assumed the presidency in 1809.

 During the last seventeen years of his life, Jefferson generally remained at Monticello, welcoming the many visitors who came to call upon the Sage.
 During this period, he sold his collection of books (almost 6500 volumes) to the government to form the nucleus of the Library of Congress before promptly beginning to purchase more volumes for his final library.
 Noting the irony, Jefferson famously told John Adams that “I cannot live without books.”10